running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 Same as normal health stat but much higher

 **Cold damage**
-At the moment it is the same as flame damage but will get an additional bonus
+At the moment it is the same as flame damage (will get an additional bonus at a later stage)

 **Freeze**
 Freeze enemy for x seconds making them unable to attack you

 **Penetrate armor**
-Deals a high level of physical damage, same amount as Flame damage (will get additional properties at a later stage)
+Deals a high level of physical damage, same amount as Flame damage (might get additional properties at a later stage)

 ## Various